gherkin-lint/gherkin-lint/README.md

 ```

 Paths can either be absolute or relative to the current working directory.
-Have a look at the `src/rules/` directory for examples; the `no-empty-file` rule is a good example to start with.
+Have a look at the `src/rules/` directory for examples; The `no-empty-file` rule is a good example to start with.